Parth1604/Stock-Market_kafka/README.md

 ---

-This version is more concise and direct while keeping the key information intact.
+This keeps the explanation simple while grouping the sections into clear paragraphs without bullet points.